BruhLookAtThis/soundKit_MR/README.md

-THIS PROJECT WILL SOON-ISH BE ABANDONED
+THIS PROJECT MAY SOON-ISH BE ABANDONED
 --------------------------------------------------------------
 1. Work is being done on a new tool called [XzoundCore](<https://github.com/XzantGaming/XzoundWave-Rivals-Sound-Toolkit>) (WIP Title lol), a tool made by the creator of [Repak-X](<https://github.com/XzantGaming/Repak-X>), **XzantGaming**
 2. It (hopefully) will implement all features of the soundKit Beta while providing a FAR easier/smoother experience to audio modding